meganthehorse/CS7810/Deliverables/documentation.md

 5. What are the 3 most potentially profitable asteroids within 0.75au of Earth on January 2024?
 6. When will 162173 Ryugu enter within 1au of Earth?
 7. How long will 162173 Ryugu be within 1au of Earth?
-8. When will a 162173 Ryugu exit a 1au range from Earth?
-9. Based on current trajectory of 162173 Ryugu, how far from Earth will 162173 Ryugu be in 8 months?
+8. Based on current trajectory of 162173 Ryugu, how far from Earth will 162173 Ryugu be in 8 months?
-10. How much time is available until the 162173 Ryugu is within 1au of Earth?
+9. How much time is available until the 162173 Ryugu is within 1au of Earth?
-11. Which asteroid is the first to come within 0.5au of Earth that contains iron?
+10. Which asteroid is the first to come within 0.5au of Earth that contains iron?

 ### Integrated Datasets
 1. Asterank: https://www.asterank.com/